-- 1. Parents/guardians of students younger than age 18 years, including the parent who is not the student's custodial parent [Education Code § 49069; Family Code 3025] - 2.
-An adult student, or a student under the age of 18 years who attends a postsecondary institution, in which case the student alone shall exercise rights related to his/her student records and grant consent for the release of records [34 CFR 99.3, 99.5] - 3.
+- 1. Parents/guardians of students younger than age 18 years, including the parent who is not the student's custodial parent [34 CFR 99.3; Family Code 3025] - 2.
+An adult student, or a student under the age of 18 years who attends a postsecondary institution, in which case the student alone shall exercise rights related to their student records and grant consent for the release of records [34 CFR 99.3, 99.5] - 3.
 Parents/guardians of an adult student with disabilities who is age 18 years or older and has been declared incompetent under state law [Education Code § 56041.5]

-Student Records Release To Colleges
+Student Records Release to Colleges

 Upon request from other K-12 schools, colleges or universities for information pertaining to an applying student's record, Aspire administrators and counselors must honestly and fully disclose the academic records [Education Code §§ 49060-49079].
-Aspire administrators and counselors will make a reasonable attempt to notify the parent or student, if he/she is over 18, of the request for records at his/her last known address, unless the disclosure is initiated by the parent or student over age 18.
+Aspire administrators and counselors will make a reasonable attempt to notify the parent or student, if the student is over 18, of the request for records at the parent's or student's last known address, unless the disclosure is initiated by the parent or student over age 18.
 Additionally, Aspire will give the parent or student over age 18, upon request, a copy of the record that was disclosed and give the parent or student over age 18, upon request, an opportunity for hearing pursuant to the School's pupil record challenge procedures.
 The administrator and/or counselor will also encourage students to respond honestly and timely to such requests on their own.